offbynull/actors/README.md

 * **Networking** - Send messages transparently over a network.
 The UDP gateway allows you to send messages over UDP, and the UDP simulator actor allows you to mimic a UDP-like environment locally where you control the network conditions (e.g. packet loss. packet duplication, latency, jitter, etc..) to see how your actor reacts.
 * **Visualizer** - Visualize directed graphs with ease.
 The visualizer gateway makes it easy to visualize graph-related information in real-time, such as P2P network overlay information.
 * **Simulator** - Deterministicly simulate many actors interacting with each other in faster than real-time.
 The simulator makes it easy to write deterministic and reproducible tests for your actor logic.
 It also allows you to see how your actor deals with common P2P issues - network churn, network partitioning, high latency, high packet-loss, etc.

+*Please note that Peernetic is currently in beta.*

 More information on the topic of actors and their advantages can be found on the following pages: